Police Command in Ogun arrests suspected cultist at robbery scene

 He said that the caller had informed the station that a group of armed robbers was operating between Gbaga and Kamalu area of Ogijo in Sagamu robbing people of their belongings at gunpoint.

+READ ALSO: You’re collection of devils, Nigerians blast Police over statement on Twitter

-“On receiving the information, the DPO of Ogijo Division, Mr. Muhammed Baba, led his men and some members of a vigilance group to the scene.
+“On receiving the information, the Divisional police Officer (DPO), of Ogijo Division, Mr Muhammed Baba, led his men and some members of a vigilance group to the scene.

 “There, the suspect was arrested while other members of his group whom he claimed came from Ikorodu and Owutu areas of Lagos State escaped.